IBM/audioset-classification/README.md

 This developer code pattern will guide you through training a Deep Learning model to classify audio embeddings on IBM's Deep Learning as a Service (DLaaS) platform  - Watson Machine Learning - and performing inference/evaluation on IBM Watson Studio.

 The model will use audio [_embeddings_](https://www.tensorflow.org/programmers_guide/embedding) as an input and generate output probabilities/scores for 527 classes.
 The classes cover a broad range of sounds like speech, genres of music, natural sounds like rain/lightning, automobiles etc. The full list of sound classes can be found at [Audioset Ontology](https://research.google.com/audioset/ontology/index.html).
 The model is based on the paper ["Multi-level Attention Model for Weakly Supervised Audio Classification"](https://arxiv.org/abs/1803.02353).
 As outlined in the paper, the model accepts [_embeddings_](https://www.tensorflow.org/programmers_guide/embedding) of 10-second audio clips as opposed to the raw audio itself.
 The embedding vectors for raw audio can be generated using  VGG-ish [model](https://github.com/tensorflow/models/tree/master/research/audioset).
 The VGG-ish model converts each second of raw audio into an embedding(vector) of length 128 thus resulting in a tensor of shape 10x128 as the input for the classifier.
-For the purposes of illustrating the concept and exposing a developer to the features on IBM Cloud platforms, Google's Audioset data is used, where the embeddings have been pre-processed and available readily.
+For the purposes of illustrating the concept and exposing a developer to the features of the IBM Cloud platform, Google's Audioset data is used, where the embeddings have been pre-processed and available readily.
 Though Audioset data is used here, a developer can leverage this model to create their own custom audio classifier trained on their own audio data.
 They would however have to first generate the audio embeddings as mentioned above.

 When the reader has completed this Code Pattern, they will understand how to:

-* Setup an IBM Cloud object storage bucket and upload the training data to the cloud.
+* Setup an IBM Cloud Object Storage bucket and upload the training data to the cloud.
 * Upload a Deep Learning model to Watson ML for training.
 * Integrate the object storage buckets into IBM Watson Studio.
 * Perform inference on an evaluation dataset using Jupyter Notebooks over IBM Watson Studio.